Myrroddin/elvui_progressive_databars_colours/README.md

 - Classic, which includes Classic Era, hardcore, and seasons
 - Mists of Pandaria Classic
-- Retail, currently that is Dragonflight
+- Retail, currently that is The War Within

 ## The XP DataBar